-Net investment in capital assets - consist of capital assets, net of accumulated depreciation and reduced by the outstanding balances of bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those assets.
+Net investment in capital and intangible assets - consist of capital assets, net of accumulated depreciation and SBITA assets, net of accumulated amortization and reduced by the outstanding balances of bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those assets.
 Deferred outflows of resources and deferred inflows of resources that are attributable to the acquisition, construction, or improvement of those assets or related debt are also included in this component of net position.
-The District had no such debt or deferred outflows or inflows of resources at June 30, 2022 or 2021.
+The District had no such debt or deferred outflows or inflows of resources at June 30, 2023 or 2022.

 Restricted - consist of restricted assets with constraints placed on their use by contractual agreement with other parties, revenue bonds and loan resolutions, or enabling legislation, reduced by liabilities and deferred inflows of resources related to those assets.
-The District's restricted net position relates to its net pension asset at June 30, 2022 and 2021.
+The District's restricted net position relates to its net pension asset at June 30, 2023 and 2022.